Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Target shopper checklist:

-• You want a deeper seat depth without moving to a full sectional
+• You want deeper seating without moving all the way to a large sectional

-• You’re open to a lower, more lounge-like profile
+• You are comfortable with a lower, more casual profile

-• You value flexibility more than a formal, structured look
+• You value flexibility more than a tailored, formal appearance

 How to get the best results

-• Measure your space and walkways so the deeper footprint doesn’t feel tight
+• Measure your space and walkways before choosing a configuration

-• Expect some break-in and creasing—it’s part of the leather’s natural character
+• Expect some break-in and creasing as part of the leather’s natural character

-• Keep the modular sections aligned so the seams stay clean-looking over time
+• Keep the modular sections aligned so the seams stay clean over time

 Valencia Serena Leather Sectional Sofa